What Is VO2 Max? The Complete Guide to the Longevity Metric That Matters Most

 What Drives VO2 Max: Training Protocols

-The majority (80%) of endurance training should be Zone 2 — conversational pace where you can speak in full sentences.
-Zone 2 builds mitochondrial density and fat oxidation capacity at the cellular level.
-These adaptations raise VO2 max by improving oxygen extraction efficiency.
+The majority of endurance training — roughly 80% of volume — should be Zone 2: a conversational pace where you can still speak in full sentences.
+Zone 2 builds mitochondrial density, capillary networks, and fat-oxidation capacity at the cellular level.
+These adaptations raise VO2 max largely by improving the oxygen-extraction side of the equation and by expanding the aerobic base you can later push against.

-Protocol: 3-5 hours/week at Zone 2 intensity, sustained for 6+ months.
+Practical protocol: 3-5 hours per week at Zone 2 intensity, sustained consistently for several months.
+Progress is slow but durable.

 VO2 Max Intervals (Zone 5)

-To directly push the VO2 max ceiling higher, high-intensity intervals at ≥90% of VO2 max are required.
-The Norwegian 4x4 Protocol is the best-studied:
+To directly lift the VO2 max ceiling, you need high-intensity intervals at roughly 90% or more of your maximum.
+The Norwegian 4x4 protocol is the best-studied:

 The 80/20 Distribution